zepgram/magento2-fast-vm/Readme.md

 ## Issue
 - If you have trouble during installation please open a new issue on this git repository.
 - If you encountered an error during vagrant provisionning.
 Don't forget to set NFS option to <b>false</b> and run ``vagrant provision``
+- If you run ``vagrant provision`` after first installation, dont forget to run ``vagrant reload`` after your provisioning
+- If for any reason you changed